- 6.01: Scope of Practice

 2. vacant or unimproved land that is to be utilized for one-to-four unit residential use and where the highest and best use is for one-to-four family unit residential purposes; and,

-1. Supervising appraisers whose license is suspended or under a period of probation or stayed suspension may not supervise lower level licensees.
-Effective July 1, 2013, no individual may serve as a supervising appraiser if they been subject to any disciplinary action within the last three (3) years that affects their legal ability to engage in appraisal practice.
+1. Supervising appraisers whose license is suspended or under a period of probation or stayed suspension may not supervise lower level Licensees.
+No individual may serve as a supervising appraiser if they been subject to any disciplinary action within the last three (3) years that affects their legal ability to engage in appraisal practice.

 3. Supervising appraisers may not supervise more than three (3) appraisal trainees or appraisers-in-training.